SLOCAS Collections (Repository) Facility PoliciesInformation on our Repository

 publication of a high-quality series of reports and papers.

-The Policies and Guidelines for the Curation of Archaeological Collections provide guidance for:
+The Policies and Guidelines for the Perpetual Curation of Collections provide guidance for:

-- obtaining a collection agreement and accession number from the Facility
+- obtaining a Perpetual Curation of Collections agreement and accession number from the Facility

 - preparing collections for submittal to the Facility